See a Grizzly Bear Ride a Bison Like a Boat in an Incredible Fight at Yellowstone

 © iStock.com/Jillian Cooper

 America’s first national park, Yellowstone National Park, was founded in 1872 and is mostly located in Wyoming.
-The marvels that surround you in this national park are unlike anything other.
+The marvels that surround you in this national park are unlike anything else.

 Visits to Yellowstone are like entering another universe; it is our first national park and a wonderful wonder to see.
 This genuinely exceptional national park is full of wonders, from natural wonders like the Yellowstone Grand Canyon to fauna like the nation’s biggest herd of buffalo, brown bears, and wolves.